rkonoplev/dniester/docs/README.md

 # Documentation

-This folder will contain project documentation and technical requirements.
+This folder in future will contain project documentation and technical requirements.